grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Hemi took his leave, pointing out that poor Cassandra had been stuck up on sonar and he would relieve her for a bit.
 A few minutes later Cassandra appeared and they explained the solitary bike "racing" rule to her.
 She selected a small sturdy children's bicycle and carefully pedaled down the cargo hold, without daring to tackle the ramp.

 Then they heard a hiss of water through the piping that ran along the side of the cargo hold and the deck tilted slowly downward beneath their feet.
 Hemi had let some water into forward trim tanks.
-The cargo hold deck took on a 10 degree down angle.
+The cargo hold deck took on a ten degree down angle.

 Each of them selected a bicycle and used the slope Hemi had given them to get a lot of speed down the length of the cargo hold.
 With some trepidation and false starts, each of them eventually tried a jump off the ramp, some landing more successfully --- and more dryly than others.